-C. Waiver policy.
+C. Waiver Policy.

-Students who qualify for free or reduced-price lunches under United States Department of Agriculture child nutrition programs may also qualify for a fee waiver or qualify for the District to provide the necessary materials or equipment without charge for (1) participation in extracurricular activities, (2) admission fees and transportation charges for student spectators attending extracurricular activities, (3) materials for course projects, and (4) the use of a musical instrument in optional music courses that are not extracurricular activities.
+Students who qualify for free or reduced-price lunches under United States Department of Agriculture child nutrition programs shall be provided a fee waiver or be provided the necessary materials or equipment without charge for (1) participation in extracurricular activities, (2) materials for course projects, and (3) the use of a musical instrument in optional music courses that are not extracurricular activities.
 Actual participation in the free or reduced-price lunch program is not required to qualify for the waivers provided in this section.
-In order for a student to receive a fee waiver, the student and/or their parent, guardian or other legal representative must complete the District's application form for each fee they wish to have waived.
-Application forms are available in the office of Superintendent of Schools.
-The District is not obligated to provide any particular type or quality of equipment or other material to eligible students.
+The district is not obligated to provide any particular type or quality of equipment or other material to eligible students.
+Students who wish to be considered for waiver of a particular fee must submit a completed fee waiver application to their building principal.

-D. Distribution of policy.
+D. Distribution of Policy.